kingthrillgore/noc_dashboard_server/README.md

 You can also request the original CAP-encoded XML by passing `?xml=1` in the URL string.
 But why would you want to do that?

+I am legally required to inform you that EAS SAME codes are not used in this service.
+Not that it would matter anyways.

 ## Libraries
 The following Python libraries are used in this application: